Table of Contents

 Bridging material is what you usually want to refer people to (or create if you don’t have it yet) so they can get an answer tailored to their question or criticism.
 This way, you have lots of customized answers to many different issues, but they’re cheap to make because they consist of a small amount of unique writing plus one or more references.
 If you create material like this each time you discuss, you’ll quickly go from just having some main ideas covered to also covering many specific inquiries in a reusable way.
 Before long, you’ll build up great, specific, customized answers to most inquiries, so discussion won’t take much effort.

 There’s a common way people misunderstand Paths Forward.
 They think Paths Forward is the intellectual equivalent of how to pick up and dispose of every piece of litter you see, anywhere in the world.
-In other words, Paths Forward says how to spend all your time answering stupid questions from anyone wants to waste your time.
+In other words, Paths Forward says how to spend all your time answering stupid questions from anyone who wants to waste your time.
 In short, people are worried that doing Paths Forward is way more effort than it’s worth.
 (Thanks to Josh Jordan for telling me that objection with the litter analogy.)

 It’s important to allocate resources to error correction.
 That should include both looking for our own errors and enabling corrections from others.
 This shouldn’t use all of our resources.
 We should also allocate resources for making forward progress.